-Well, I have rated and listed the best badminton rackets above, but you must know the criteria to select the right racquet for you.
+Well, I have rated and listed the best racket for badminton above, but you must know the criteria to select the right racquet for you.
 And, of course, the most critical tool in the game must match your performance abilities.

-Before buying badminton racket, check the following factors:
+Before buying a badminton racket, check the following factors:

 1. Player Level